MarkusKerbl/UniverseTrip/README.md

 # UniverseTrip - Experience the depth of space

-UniverseTrip is an interactive 3D visualization program for displaying cosmic objects throughout the entire observable universe.
+UniverseTrip is a 3D visualization program for displaying the position of cosmic objects across the entire observable universe.

 ![Demo GIF](app_data/UniverseTrip_recording.gif)